c0x12c/awesome-kotlin-llm/README.md

 - [langgraph4j](https://github.com/bsorrentino/langgraph4j) - Java version of [Langgraph](https://www.langchain.com/langgraph) which is built for work with [langchain4j](https://github.com/langchain4j/langchain4j)
 - [agent-flex](https://github.com/agents-flex/agents-flex) - Agents-Flex is an elegant LLM Application Framework like LangChain with Java

+## Application
+- [llms](https://github.com/yassineAbou/LLMS) - Discover the power of AI with our Kotlin Multiplatform app.
+Choose from the latest open-source text and image models to boost your creativity.
+Pick the model that fits you, create unique texts or images, and keep everything safe and in sync across your devices.

 ## Utility
 - [jtokkit](https://github.com/knuddelsgmbh/jtokkit) - JTokkit is a Java tokenizer library designed for use with OpenAI models.